Community Action Grants

 - A specific program or expense that is in alignment with AAUW’s mission.
 Examples include:

-- Broad based education programs, for any age group.
+- broad based education programs, for any age group.

-- Education programs targeted at under served segments of the population.
+- education programs targeted at underserved segments of the population.

-- Programs specifically targeted at equity for women and girls.
+- programs specifically targeted at equity for women and girls.

 - Events, programs, or projects that have a broad reach or impact, with the opportunity to create long-term value.